Tag Archives: Grace

 Day One Post-Surgery, my daughter’s report via email:

-Baby Grace remains heavily sedated, and has countless tubes and wires attached to her small frame.
-Mom, the list is endless: a breathing tube, pacemaker, rectal thermometer, catheter, and so much more.
+Baby Grace remains heavily sedated and has countless tubes and wires attached to her tiny frame.
+Mom, the list is endless: a breathing tube, a pacemaker, a rectal thermometer, a catheter, and so much more.
 Arms and inner thighs are bruised due to multiple attempts to locate the main artery.
 The sides of her head are shaven.
 Her face is bloated from fluids.
 One lung has collapsed.
 Mom, I’m so scared!

 Day Two Post-Surgery, another email: